 Congo River Rapids

 Visiting on a hot day?
 Then you’ll definitely want to ride Congo River Rapids.
 This is another ride that I have fond memories of riding as a child.
-It is a simulated white water raft ride, and you will get wet.
+It is a simulated whitewater raft ride, and you will get wet.
 Definitely store your belongings in a locker if you don’t want them to get wet.

-This ride is simultaneous terrifying and incredibly fun at the same time.
+This ride is simultaneously terrifying and incredibly fun at the same time.
 Ride up 335 feet after being harnessed in the ride vehicle.
 Then, you’ll be flipped 90 degrees so that you are facing straight down, and then will drop at 60 mph.
 You won’t believe how high this ride climbs, and when it flips down it’s completely terrifying.
 But right after it was over, we wanted to ride again!
 If you have a fear of heights, you’ll definitely want to skip this one, but if you love thrill rides, you should definitely try it!

 My daughter’s favorite ride is SheiKra, another one that is completely smooth.
 No bags at all are allowed on SheiKra, so you’ll want to leave them with a non-riding friend or in a locker.

-This floorless coaster has 90 degree drops and a 200 foot climb.
-My kids absolutely loved this one, and wanted to go on it multiple times.
+This floorless coaster has 90-degree drops and a 200-foot climb.
+My kids absolutely loved this one and wanted to go on it multiple times.
 While there are areas where passengers can watch the ride and get soaked, riders on the actual ride don’t get wet.

 Montu is such a unique experience, because it’s an inverted coaster.
 You’ll be hanging as you ride, so you’ll definitely want to have shoes that are secure to your feet for this one.
 It has 7 inversions and a 60-foot vertical loop.

 The ride that started it all for me is Scorpion.
-It’s definitely an older-school ride, and isn’t quite as smooth as the newer rides.
-It’s still so much fun, however, and has a 360 degree loop.
+It’s definitely an older-school ride and isn’t quite as smooth as the newer rides.
+It’s still so much fun, however, and has a 360-degree loop.

 This extreme coaster lets you experience a moment of weightlessness as it goes upside down.
 Unfortunately on this trip, we didn’t get the chance to ride Kumba.